What Is Ghee?

 Of course, this is, at the end of the day, a kapha food.
 As the ancient tradition of Ayurveda says, it is important to make sure you consume only as much as your agni can handle.
 It is when we eat beyond the capacity of our agni that we run into various health issues, such as heart challenges or weight gain.

-Ghee nourishes all tissues when taken internally as well as externally.
+Ghee can be used both internally and externally.
 Externally, ghee will soothe irritated skin.
 Internally, it soothes and nourishes the digestive tract and any tissue it is carried to, particularly the reproductive tract.

-It is of utmost importance to get ghee from organic, grass-fed cows.
-There is a cheaper type of ghee that you should avoid.
+We believe that it is of utmost importance to use ghee that comes from organic, grass-fed cows.
+There is a cheaper type of ghee that is best avoided.
 It is derived from vegetable oil, which is actually high in trans-fats, unlike cow’s ghee.
 While the above information presented comes from testing done on cow’s ghee, Banyan Botanicals has not tested our ghee as extensively.
-We are confident, however, in the quality of our ghee because it is derived from organic, grass-fed cows and most of the above listed benefits hold true for cow’s ghee.
+We are confident, however, in the quality of our ghee because it is derived from organic, grass-fed cows and most of the above listed benefits hold true.

 1 “Ghee Nutrition Information.”
 Livestrong, accessed July 31, 2017, http://www.livestrong.com/article/363779-ghee-nutrition-information/